FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-suggest.md

 opens when the `ff-searchbox` gains focus.
 Values are boolean as String (default is `"false"`).

-With the `hidesuggest-onblur` attribute, you can define if the suggest will be closed when the `ff-searchbox` loses focus.
+With the `hide-suggest-onblur` attribute, you can define if the suggest will be closed when the `ff-searchbox` loses focus.
 Values are boolean as String (default is `"true"`).